Amelia Barili, PhD

 World traveler from her early youth, Amelia Barili studied healing traditions in Asia, Africa, Europe, North and South America.
-She has always been interested in the subtle connections between body, mind and spirit, a passion that has taken her to many interwoven paths.
-In 1972, she graduated from Kaivalyadhama Yoga Institute in India, with a Diploma on Comparative Philosophy of Religions and Classical Yoga and has taught yoga philosophy internationally for many years.
-She is also a disciple of Grandmaster Yang Mei Jun, the 27th generation inheritor of the Taoist Medical Qigong system developed in the sacred Kunlun Mountains in China and only recently introduced to the West.
+She has always been deeply interested in the subtle connections between body, mind and spirit, a passion that has taken her to many interwoven paths.
+In 1972, she graduated from Kaivalyadhama Yoga Institute in India, with a Diploma on Yoga Therapy and Classical Yoga and has taught yoga internationally for many years.
+She is also a disciple of Grandmaster Yang Mei Jun, the 27th generation inheritor of the Taoist Medical Qigong system developed in the sacred Kunlun Mountains in China.

-While keeping her practice and her teaching of Yoga and Qigong, Dr. Barili developed a career as cultural journalist and professor.
+While keeping her practice and her teaching of Eastern spiritual practices, Amelia developed a career as cultural journalist and professor.
 She worked at the BBC in London, producing and presenting “A World of Books”.
-In Argentina, she directed the literary section of the prestigious newspaper “La Prensa” and presented a TV program in which she interviewed artists and writers.
+In Argentina, she directed the literary section of the prestigious newspaper La Prensa and presented a TV program in which she interviewed artists and writers.
 In 1986 she was distinguished with the International Book Fair award for her dialogues with Italo Calvino, Yevgeni Yevtushenko, Jorge Amado and Jorge Luis Borges.
 Her last conversation with Borges, whom she counted among her friends, was published in The New York Times.

-For many years, Barili has been inspiring students with these practices at the Berkeley Buddhist Monastery, where she teaches “Integrating Classical Yoga and Taoist Qigong”.
+For many years, Amelia has been inspiring students with these practices at the Berkeley Buddhist Monastery, where she teaches “Integrating Classical Yoga and Taoist Qigong”.
 In those semester-long sessions, she shows how to practice powerful healing techniques from both wisdom traditions, in the form of easy daily routines that generate awareness of body and mind and promote resilience, creativity and optimal well-being.

-See a recent presentation Barili did at UCB on fostering creative thinking and life-long learning through service learning and contemplative practices. <a href=”http://www.youtube.com/watch?v=toi9mNVRrBg”>http://www.youtube.com/watch?v=toi9mNVRrBg</a>
+Watch a presentation that Amelia did at UCB on the Embodied Mind: fostering life-long learning through volunteering and contemplative practices: